robotpilot/turtlebot3_wiki/docs/source/appendix_lds.rst

 |

-ROS Gmapping and Cartographer SLAM demo using TurtleBot3 and the LDS (HLS-LFCD2).
+ROS Gmapping and Cartographer SLAM demo using TurtleBot3 and 360 Laser Distance Sensor LDS-01.

 .. raw:: html